 That’s the main goal behind The VBAC Link, to bring all the evidence-based information into one, easy to find location.

 The choice to go after a VBAC or schedule a repeat Cesarean can be hard.
 Are you wondering if you are a good candidate for VBAC?
 Need to know all the VBAC facts and stats?
-Do you have questions about the pros and cons of VBAC and repeat Cesarean?
+Do you have questions about the VBAC success rate, and the pros and cons of VBAC vs repeat c-section?

 You are in the right place.
 This blog is just for you!

-Read on to get help weighing the pros and cons with up-to-date VBAC facts.
+Read on to get help weighing the pros and cons with up-to-date VBAC facts, so you can best determine how to have a successful VBAC for yourself.

 What is VBAC?